GRANT WINNER | HOUSING FINANCE

 Jackson, Mississippi | New Orleans, Louisiana

-Health + Housing seeks to create groundbreaking value propositions for residents as well as health care payors by demonstrating the benefits of investing in affordable housing at scale.
-The model aims to promote agency and equity among residents by anchoring communities with access to affordable homes linked with culturally competent preventative health services.
+Health + Housing seeks to create groundbreaking value propositions for residents as well as health care insurers by demonstrating the benefits of investing in affordable housing at scale.
+The model aims to promote agency and equity by anchoring communities with access to affordable homes linked with culturally competent health care.